 Penny Tester, or Pen as her friends call her, loves cybersecurity and reverse engineering.
 She has a real passion for finding vulnerabilities in software and hardware.
 Just don’t call her a hacker she hates that word, see 15.2.

 Rick is a big fan of functional programming and loves solving problems with languages like Lisp, Haskell, Clojure, Erlang and Scala.
 He really hates side-effects but tries to avoid getting into a state about it.
 His critics say he can be inefficient but Rick insists he’s just lazy, see figure 15.3.

-Mike loves operating systems, but not if they get too bloated, see figure 15.5.
+Mike lives in Los Angeles and loves operating systems, but not if they get too bloated, see figure 15.5.

 Peter and his twin sister Peta, both love big data, machine learning, statistics, data science and Artificial Intelligence (AI).
 They come from a big family with nine siblings, Deca, Hector, Kilo, Megan, Giga, Terry, Exa, Zita and Yotta.
 They are wildly ambitious, but critics say the Byte family have been terribly over-hyped, see figure 15.7.